Micro-mechanical response and power-law exponents from the longitudinal fluctuations of F-actin solutions: Results

-From the macro-rheometry and compatible methods, such as two-point microrheology, the observed exponent for a F-actin solution of semiflexible polymers, like the one used in these experiments, should be $\alpha=3/4$ \cite{morse_viscoelasticity_1998, gittes_dynamic_1998}.
-However, there are two competing anisotropic contributions in the fluctuations of the semiflexible polymer: parallel or perpendicular to the local orientation \cite{Everaers1999}, where the longitudinal fluctuations behave as $\left<\delta r_\shortparallel\right>\sim t^{7/8}$ \cite{Gardel2004}.
-The 3/4 exponent appears when there is no dependency of the grade of entanglement of the filament in the network \cite{addas_microrheology_2004} and, at high frequencies, when the entanglements and the rigidity of the polymers only allow to move the filaments laterally \cite{palmer_diffusing_1999}.
+From macro-rheometry and compatible methods, such as two-point microrheology, the observed exponent for a F-actin solution of semiflexible polymers \cite{morse_viscoelasticity_1998, gittes_dynamic_1998}, like the one used in these experiments, should be $\alpha=3/4$.
+On the other hand, an exponent $\alpha = 7/8$ is obtained in F-actin solutions when adding myosin \cite{LeGoff2001} and also appears in some experiments similar to the reported here \cite{Chae2005,Koenderink2006,atakhorrami_short-time_2008,Tassieri2008,tassieri_microrheology_2012,Grebenkov2013, Atakhorrami2014} (see Supp.
+Material for a more specific enumeration).
+Apart from experiments, the exponent 7/8 also appears in the stress autocorrelation function of semiflexible polymers simulated by Brownian dynamics \cite{Dimitrakopoulos2001}, in the polymer fluctuations parallel to the local axis \cite{Liverpool2001}, in tension dynamics of extensible wormlike chains \cite{Obermayer2009}, and using a wormlike-chain model of semiflexible chains with internal friction \cite{Hiraiwa2010}.
+Theoretically, there are two competing anisotropic contributions in the fluctuations of the semiflexible polymer: parallel or perpendicular to the local orientation \cite{Everaers1999}, where the longitudinal fluctuations behave \cite{Gardel2004} as $\left<\delta r_\shortparallel\right>\sim t^{7/8}$.
+The 3/4 exponent appears when there is no dependency on the grade of filament entanglement in the network \cite{addas_microrheology_2004} and, at high frequencies, when the entanglements and the rigidity of the polymers only allow to move the filaments laterally \cite{palmer_diffusing_1999}.